sd2psXtd/sd2psXtd.github.io/index.md

 ## PS1: PSRAM Support

 *sd2psXtd* firmware allows PS1 cards to be served from PSRAM.
 While this is mainly an under-the-hood change, it provides more flexibility in RAM usage.

+## PS1: Card Switch Controller Combo Support

+Controller Button Mapping for Card and Channel Switching

+The following button combinations are used to perform card and channel switches:

+- L1 + R1 + L2 + R2 + Up: Switch to the Next Card
+- L1 + R1 + L2 + R2 + Down: Switch to the Previous Card
+- L1 + R1 + L2 + R2 + Right: Switch to the Next Channel
+- L1 + R1 + L2 + R2 + Left: Switch to the Previous Channel

+These mappings require that all four buttons (L1, R1, L2, R2) are held down in combination with one of the directional inputs.

+## PS1: Super fast FreePSXBoot

+*sd2psXtd* allows super fast booting of FreePSXBoot by using some non standard card communication.
+Please note: This is only possible using a special FreePSXBoot Version provided at https://sd2psXtd.github.io

 ## General: Settings File